-- the silicate materials to be discharged into ocean waters are transported from within the U.S. (regardless of where the discharge occurs);324 or - the materials are transported from outside the U.S. and: - o transportation occurs on a vessel registered in the U.S. (regardless of where the discharge occurs); or - the discharge occurs within twelve n.m. of the U.S. coast (regardless of how the silicates are transported).325
+- the silicate materials to be discharged into ocean waters are transported from within the U.S. (regardless of where the discharge occurs);324 or - the materials are transported from outside the U.S. and: - transportation occurs on a vessel registered in the U.S. (regardless of where the discharge occurs); or - the discharge occurs within twelve n.m. of the U.S. coast (regardless of how the silicates are transported).325

 Under the MPRSA, EPA cannot permit the dumping of industrial waste, which is defined as "any soil, semi-solid, or liquid waste generated by a manufacturing or processing plant."
-326 That definition would likely encompass artificial silicates in the form of mine tailings, fly ash, iron and steel slag, and cement kiln dust.
-327 Enhanced weathering using artificial silicates is, therefore, effectively prohibited under the MPRSA.
+326 That definition would likely encompass artificial silicates in the form of mine tailings, fly ash, iron and steel slag, and cement kiln dust.327 Enhanced weathering using artificial silicates is, therefore, effectively prohibited under the MPRSA.
 Enhanced weathering could, however, be performed using ground silicate rock with a permit from EPA.

-EPA can only issue permits under the MPRSA if satisfied that the discharge of materials into ocean waters "will not unreasonably degrade or endanger human health, welfare, or amenities, or the marine environment, ecological systems, or economic potentialities."
-EPA regulations provide for the issuance of several different types of permits, including:
+EPA can only issue permits under the MPRSA if satisfied that the discharge of materials into ocean waters "will not unreasonably degrade or endanger human health, welfare, or amenities, or the marine environment, ecological systems, or economic potentialities."328 Dumping can only occur in EPA-designated dump sites, which are chosen to mitigate the adverse impacts of dumping on the